 As the living environment becomes increasingly transnational, a major in French offers an attractive asset to careers in many fields, including business, medicine, politics, law and the humanities.
-In addition, the major prepares students for graduate work in French by providing them with a broad range of courses in French and Francophone literature and culture.
+In addition, the major prepares SLU students for graduate work in French by providing them with a broad range of courses in French and Francophone literature and culture.

 Additional program highlights:

 French course offerings cover all centuries of French literature and culture, Francophone and postcolonial studies, gender studies, and interdisciplinary areas such as art and literature, music and literature, cinema, cross-cultural questions, literature and the environment.
-Special undergraduate offerings allow students to combine international, scientific and professional interests with French.
+Unique undergraduate offerings allow students to combine international, scientific and professional interests with French.

 Career paths for French graduates include: